Commonwealth Games day-by-day guide & schedule

 In netball, there is a significant group-stage encounter between Australia and Jamaica, the world numbers one and four, to start the day at 09:00.

 Meanwhile, in the morning athletics action from 10:00, the decathlon begins.
-Canada's Pierce LePage and Australia's Ashley Moloney will be among the medal contenders.
+Australia's Ashley Moloney will be among the medal contenders.

 In the women's hockey group stages, England play Wales at 11:00.